caltechlibrary/foliage/dev/one-page-docs/read-me-first-windows/read-me-first.md

-# Windows installation info for Foliage
+# Windows MSI installation info for Foliage

-When you download the installer for Foliage from the Library Google Drive folder, your browser will produce security warnings because it doesn't recognize the origin and nature of the program.
+When you download the Foliage MSI installer from the Library Google Drive folder, your browser will produce security warnings because it doesn't recognize the origin and nature of the program.
 Foliage is safe to download and install if you get it from the Library's Google Drive.
 Here are the steps to get past the various Windows security warnings.

-First, open on the Google Drive folder in your browser and right-click over the installer program's name.
+First, open on the Google Drive folder in your browser and right-click over the MSI installer's name.
 You will get a pop-up menu in which one of the choices is "Download".
 Select "Download".

 <p align="center">